itscodenation/vending-machine-starter/README.md

 # Unit Review: Vending Machine Project

 ## Project Description
-In this mini-project, you will use you knowledge of conditional statements to build a vending machine app.
+In this mini-project, you will use your knowledge of conditional statements to build a vending machine app.

 Follow the steps below to make your very own site!
 Make sure to check off your items as you complete them. [ ] => [x]